xssninja/HackerMode2.0/PHP Site/readme.md

 These files make a rudimentary queue in PHP.
 You'll need to drop it on a PHP server that has a public domain or IP and has a CERTIFICATE for TLS!
-Yes, You can't call insecure sites from lambda so you'll want to place to host your queue and host your music you want Alexa to play.
+Yes, You can't call HTTP sites from lambda so you'll want a HTTPS site to host your queue and host your music you want Alexa to play.
 A PHP site works well for that.
 You can get economy hosting which should work fine, or you can host in EC2 which is a pretty cheap option especially if you suspend the VM between hacking sessions.

-There will be other simpler queue methods added soon, but for now PHP was the quickest way to the goal.
-As you can see the simplicity of it you can get an idea for how to replace it with something you like better.
-I will be working on a DynamoDB queue using lambda to replace this.
+Basic setup.
+These files installed on a PHP server will give you basic queue capability.
+1) But you need to modify places where it refers to timezone to match your time zone.
+2) You'll need to change places where the code has {mydomain.com} to your domain like: www.example.com of course removing the {}.

-This PHP implementation isn't the most secure out of the box, so you'll want to keep the URLs private at the very least and consider adding authentication to the files, but in order to do that you'd need to modify the Python code for Kali and the Alexa Node code.
-You will want to change the filenames to something unique to you and mod the lines in the Python and the Lambda config to point to the right queue pages.
-You probably should even go so far as to change the filenames in code to where the queue data is saved.
+3) You'll want to keep the URLs private at the very least and consider adding authentication to the files, but in order to do that you'd need to modify the Python code for Kali and the Alexa Node code.
+4) You will want to change the .php filenames to something unique to you and mod the lines in the Python and the Lambda config to point to the right queue pages.
+5) You probably should even go so far as to change the filenames in code to where the queue data is saved.
 This way, nobody will infer the location of your requests.
-(Not that they are super revealing) In the next rev I anticipate adding encryption and enabling the signing.

-A slight improvement in security can be achieved by adding headers to the files served by your web server so that there is less chance for the queue file to be interpreted.
+6) Add headers to the PHP files so there is less chance of the temp files being interpreted as code (nosniff) etc.

-Each web server will have some equivalent to this blanket application of headers method.
+7) You can add headers using HTACCESS for better coverage as noted below but it has dependencies and you'll need to test it Each web server will have some equivalent to this blanket application of headers method.
 (Google is your friend)

 If hosting on Apache you should have mod_headers enabled and add the following block of headers to your .htaccess file (don't include the ----- snip ----- lines)